isnastish/cv/template/cv.typ

 - Wrote a #link("https://grpc.io/")[gRPC] python client to interect with the eventing system service for publishing events and listening for updates from multiple event sources.
 - JWT authentication, both in python and Golang, established mutual TLS connection between services.
 - Wrote technical documentation, constantly participated in code reviews.
+- Implemented cloud mutex for mutually exclusive access to cloud resource between services.
+The lock was acquired by publisning `ACQUIRE` event and released by publishing `RELEASED` event to the earlier mentioned eventing system.

 == Projects
 #chiline()